bitfox-git/nanocluster/README.md

 `DietPi-Update` will be executed when logging in for the first time.
 After that install:

 - docker
-- k3s
 - ansible
 - avahi-daemon
-- avahi-utils
+- iptables-persistent
 - systemd-resolved
 - a ssh client like dropbear or openssh

 The first node will be our Kubernetes and Ansible controller.
-So install `ansible-core` and `iptables-persistent` on the first node.
+So install `ansible-core` and `k3s` on the first node.

 ### Hostname discovery with Avahi and resolved